awsdocs/aws-elemental-mediastore-user-guide/doc_source/objects-view-details.md

 # Viewing the details of an object<a name="objects-view-details"></a>

 After you upload an object, AWS Elemental MediaStore stores details such as the modification date, content length, ETag \(entity tag\), and content type\.
+To learn how an object's metadata is used, see [MediaStore's interaction with HTTP caches](cdn-mediastore-interaction-with-http-caches.md)\.

 **To view the details of an object \(console\)**